DELTA

 Synopsis: Wealthy art collector Veronica Graham-Woods seems to be so

-some.
+some now and then.
 She sells a Conder

 painting to a friend of Inger Petri, and Inger becomes suspicious, remembering that this